wp-plugins/shortpixel-image-optimiser/readme.txt

 = What happens to the existing images, when installing the ShortPixel plugin? =

 Just installing the plugin won’t start the optimisation process on existing images.
 To begin optimising the images previously loaded on your website, you should:

-Go to Media Library, and select which of the existing images you want to optimise.
+* **Go to Media Library, and select which of the existing images you want to optimise.

 OR

-Use the Bulk ShortPixel option, to automatically optimise all your previous library.
+* **Use the Bulk ShortPixel option, to automatically optimise all your previous library.

-= What happens with my original images after they have been processed with ShortPixel? =

-Your images are automatically stored in a backup folder, on your hosting server.
-After optimisation, if you want to switch back to a certain original image, hit **Restore backup** in the Media Library.
-If you are happy with the ShortPixel optimised images, you can deactivate saving the backups in the plugin Settings.

 = Should I pick lossy or lossless optimisation? =

-This depends on your compression needs.
-Lossy has a better compression rate than lossless compression.
+This depends on your compression needs. **Lossy** has a better compression rate than lossless compression.
 The resulting image is not 100% identical with the original.
 Works well for photos taken with your camera.

-With lossless compression, the shrunk image will be identical with the original and smaller in size.
+With **lossless** compression, the shrunk image will be indistinguishable from the original, and smaller in size.
 Use this when you do not want to loose any of the original image's details.
 Works best for technical drawings, clip art and comics.

-For more information about the difference read the <a href="http://en.wikipedia.org/wiki/Lossy_compression#Lossy_and_lossless_compression" target="_blank">Wiki article</a>.
+For more information about the difference read the <a href="http://en.wikipedia.org/wiki/Lossy_compression#Lossy_and_lossless_compression" target="_blank">Wiki article</a> on the lossy/lossless difference.

 = Why do I need an API key? =

-ShortPixel uses automated processes to crunch images.
-The API integrates in the WordPress dashboard of your website and processes both old and new images automatically.
+ShortPixel Image Optimiser uses automated processes to crunch images.
+The ShortPixel API integrates in the dashboard of your Wordpress website and processes both old and new images automatically.
 You can also use the API in your own applications, the <a href="https://shortpixel.com/api-docs">Documentation API</a> shows you how.

 = Where do I get my API key? =